patrickramp/docker-centos-build/README.md

-# Docker CentOS Host Build
+# Docker CentOS-9 Sream Host Build

-Work in progress bash script to provision a lightweight, secure Docker Host on CentOS.
+Work in progress bash script to provision a lightweight, reasonably secure Docker Host on CentOS Stream 9.

 Open to feedback and best practices to make as secure, optimised and functional as possible.